Who is eligible for an account on the testbed(s)?

 How do I get an account on a testbed(s)?

-• I work at Sandia National Labs (SNL); how do I get an account on these machines?
+- I work at Sandia National Labs (SNL); how do I get an account on these machines?

 From WebCARS, select High Performance Computing, unclassified HPC clusters.
 From that expansion, select each system on which you want an account.
-Note that some of the listed systems are not test beds.
+Note that some of the listed systems are not test beds. - I work at a different NNSA National Lab, or am part of the ASC PSAAP Universities; how do I get an account on these machines?

 Contact the SARAPE administrator(s) at your site.
 Identify the test bed(s) on which you would like an account.
-The list of test beds can be found in the matrix located here.
+The list of test beds can be found in the matrix located here. - I work at a different Department of Energy National Lab; how do I get an account on these machines?

 Contact your SNL colleague.
 S/he will follow up with your Enterprise Person registration, and if necessary, a foreign national access security plan.
 Once that is complete, your colleague’s Office Administrative Assistant (OAA) will complete the WebCARS request for 1) unclassified login account, 2) Kerberos account, and 3) accounts on the desired test beds from the list here.